November 16, 2024

 Ripple (XRP)

-Created in 2012, Ripple aims to facilitate real-time, cross-border payments for banks and financial institutions.
+Created in 2012, Ripple aims to facilitate real-time, cross-border payments for and financial institutions.
 Unlike many cryptocurrencies that aim to sidestep traditional banking systems, Ripple works with the existing system to make transactions more efficient.

 Use-Cases: